sheepcode0/game-review/README.md

 # game-review
-Create a simple game review using simple code that you can change
+Create a simple game review using simple code that you can change easily.